Credit unions in the United States: Underserved and low-income areas

 Federal credit unions may apply to the NCUA for Low-Income Credit Union (LICU) status.
 To qualify for LICU status, the majority of the credit union's members must be considered "low-income" based on specific requirements set by the NCUA.
 This LICU status allows the credit unions to benefit from certain NCUA programs to enhance their capacity to serve underserved populations who may otherwise lack access to credit or other financial services.
 In addition, some state regulators also provide for similar low-income designations.

 Unlike banks, which were caught redlining underserved areas in the 1970s, credit unions are not subject to federal "community reinvestment" requirements, essentially because credit unions, by their nature and mission of "people helping people", already meet the financial needs of a broad spectrum of people that fall within their fields of membership, and may play an active role in community development and growth.
 Credit unions are exempt from the Community Reinvestment Act, a U.S. federal law that encourages banks to provide services in low- and moderate-income areas.

 In 2006, U.S. credit unions approved 69% of mortgage applications they received from low- and moderate-income individuals, while other U.S. mortgage lenders approved only 47%, according to data collected in compliance with Home Mortgage Disclosure Act.
 The same data shows that U.S. credit unions approved 62% of minority members' mortgage applications, versus a 51% for other U.S. mortgage lenders.
 That data also shows that 25.2% of all U.S. credit union mortgage originations were for low- or moderate-income borrowers, versus 20.6% at other U.S. mortgage lenders.
 However, the NCUA has long discouraged U.S. credit unions from giving members loans that they may not be able to repay, and has forbidden other types of predatory lending and abusive credit practices.
 Federal credit unions are also forbidden from charging prepayment penalties on loans.

-Credit unions are still trying to find ways to serve this market and offer loan products that benefit their memberships.
-Some are partnering with financial technology (FinTech) companies such as OnDeck Capital and Think Finance that provide online loan origination and management software, freeing credit unions from having to build them from scratch.